Take a look at our halls of residence

 Further information about the support that can be offered to disabled students can be obtained from the Enabling Service, either by telephone on +44 (0)23 8059 7726 or by email at firstname.lastname@example.org.
 You can also find more information on the Enabling Service website.

-In addition, we accept applications for those coming on exchange in Semester 2 (February to May/June).
-Again, applications are encouraged as early as possible with a requirement that applications are made before the end of November.
+If you are coming on an exchange for Semester 2 (arriving in January), we encourage you to submit an application as early as possible with a requirement that applications are made before 1st December.

 If you are planning to join the University before your 18th birthday but after your 16th birthday, we will guarantee you a place in a hall of residence.
 If you decide not to take up this option, please let us know well in advance of your arrival and contact us to discuss this in more detail.